Fiserv/universal-commerce/recipes/MasterCard.md

-# Master Card Compliance Indicators Changes
+# Mastercard AN 5524 Cardholder-Initiated Transaction (CIT) and Merchant-Initiated Transaction (MIT) Indicators

 ## Introduction

 Mastercard is introducing two new global acquirer Data Integrity edits to monitor Cardholder-Initiated Transaction (CIT) and Merchant-Initiated Transaction (MIT) indicators in each electronic commerce (e-commerce) and credential-on-file (COF) transaction to help enforce the Mastercard mandate requiring acquirers and their processors to provide CIT and MIT indicators.

-## Transaction Types

 - **Cardholder-Initiated Transaction (CIT):** A Cardholder-Initiated Transaction (CIT) is a type of financial transaction where the cardholder takes the active role in initiating the payment.
 This commonly occurs during in-store purchases, online shopping, or when the cardholder voluntarily decides to make a payment using their payment card.
 CIT transactions are driven by the cardholder's choice and consent.

 - **Merchant-Initiated Transaction (MIT):** In contrast, a Merchant-Initiated Transaction (MIT) is a financial transaction initiated by the merchant or service provider, but with the prior authorization of the cardholder.
 These transactions are typically recurring, such as monthly subscription renewals, utility bill payments, or any situation where the cardholder has given the merchant consent to automatically charge their card at specific intervals.
 MIT transactions often require a prior agreement between the cardholder and the merchant.

+The CIT and MIT indicators, that will be discussed in this guide, aim to enhance transparency regarding transaction types.
+This will simplify the process for issuers in discerning valid transactions and enable them to make more well-informed authorization choices.
+Furthermore, issuers can utilize these newly introduced CIT and MIT indicators to bolster their risk management, fraud detection, and dispute resolution systems.

-> Please be advised that while this adjustment is a mandate by Mastercard, it is important to recognize that we encourge you to implement this modification for all card types, extending beyond Mastercard. uCom has the capacity to manage this transition seamlessly across various card types.
+> Please be advised that while these new indicators are currently only mandated by Mastercard, the API, however, is designed to receive these indicators for all card types, and as such, we encourage you to implement this modification for all brands, extending beyond Mastercard.
+This will prevent future recoding by the merchant should other networks follow suit.

 ## Usage